 - How does the U.S. benefit from supporting Israel?

-Thus, the U.S. support to Israel did not grow from a moral commitment to the country or on the basis of security needs, but rather, because the dominance of Israel in the region coincided with the U.S. strategic interests in the region at the hight of the cold war.
-For this reason, both democrat and republican U.S. governments have ensured during the past few decades that Israel would not just achieve military balance with its neighbours, but rather a significant military superiority.
+Thus, the U.S. support to Israel did not grow from a moral commitment to the country or on the basis of security needs, but rather, because the dominance of Israel in the region coincided with the U.S. strategic interests in the region at the height of the cold war.
+For this reason, both democrat and republican U.S. governments have ensured during the past few decades that Israel would not just achieve military balance with its neighbors, but rather a significant military superiority.
 (Foreign Policy In Focus, 2002)

 Besides supporting the U.S. strategic interests in the region, intelligence sharing and collaboration plays an important role in strengthening the Israel-U.S. relations, since Israeli intelligence is considered as ‘unparalleled’ information and insight into middle Eastern affairs (Business Insider, 2017).

 The U.S. dedicates a significant amount of military budget to maintain its thousands of troops in Europe and Asia.
-Compared to this, the U.S. military aid granted to Israel may seem a small percentage, however, until recently, most of the military aid was spent in purchasing weapons and technology from U.S. manufacturers, resulting in the return of most aid back to the U.S. From this perspective, military aid to Israel cannot be summarised as special treatment to one people, but rather as ‘the logical extension of America’s postwar power projection’ (The Atlantic, 2019), and as mentioned earlier on this paper, at a much lower cost than that spent in Europe and Asia.
+Compared to this, the U.S. military aid granted to Israel may seem a small percentage, however, until recently, most of the military aid was spent in purchasing weapons and technology from U.S. manufacturers, resulting in the return of most aid back to the U.S. From this perspective, military aid to Israel cannot be summarised as special treatment to one people, but rather as ‘the logical extension of America’s postwar power projection’ (The Atlantic, 2019), and as mentioned earlier in this paper, at a much lower cost than that spent in Europe and Asia.

-During the George W. Bush administration, the return to the U.S. of the military aid to Israel was of 73.7% of the annual US$3 billion aid package.
+During the George W. Bush administration, the return to the U.S. of the military aid to Israel was 73.7% of the annual US$3 billion aid package.
 The Obama administration signed a new agreement with Israel increasing military aid to US$3.8 billion by 2028, but requiring that 100% of aid is spent with the U.S. defense industry.
 Furthermore, since the signing of peace agreements with Israel by both, Egypt and Jordan, the U.S. has also been providing military aid to both countries (Mitchell Plitnick 2019).
-There has been increasing arms sales by the U.S. to Middle Eastern countries, as arab countries demand greater arms deals when military aid to Israel is increased, and the more arms are sold to arab countries, the more military aid is increased to Israel.
+There have been increasing arms sales by the U.S. to Middle Eastern countries, as Arab countries demand greater arms deals when military aid to Israel is increased, and the more arms are sold to Arab countries, the more military aid is increased to Israel.
 (Mother Jones, 2006)

 The Jewish pro-Israel lobby is highly effective in ensuring that U.S. policymakers remain sensitive to the lobby’s concerns and in keeping them away from being critical to Israel.
-Meanwhile, the Evangelical Christian, or Evangelical right lobby has been influential in obtaining government support for Israel.
+Meanwhile, the Evangelical Christian or Evangelical right lobby has been influential in obtaining government support for Israel.
 However, it is not these lobbies the primary factors that has driven the U.S. to unconditionally support Israel over the past decades.

-The main factors driving the U.S. unconditional support to Israel are Israel’s usefulness in supporting the U.S. strategic interests in the Middle East, and the power that the arms lobby has over the U.S. economy and jobs.
+The main factors driving the U.S.’s unconditional support to Israel are Israel’s usefulness in supporting the U.S. strategic interests in the Middle East, and the power that the arms lobby has over the U.S. economy and jobs.